 Small sections of high quality red satin sheen face brick may be used as detail or focal points on elevation, such as chimney stacks or a small section of recessed or a wall projecting out.
-A single plain or portion of high sheen face brick work, unless used in a chimney stack, may not exceed 18.0m2 in total area and may not be wider that 3.0m in total.
+A single plain or portion of high sheen face brick work, unless used in a chimney stack, may not exceed 18.0m2 in total area and may not be wider than 3.0m in total.

 The brick bond used in the construction of the red satin sheen face brick section of wall must also differ from the normal running bond and brick bonds such as stack bond, English or Flemish bond should be used and red satin sheen face brick focal walls must be clearly drawn out in elevation to indicate the type of bond used.
 Only high quality red sheen bricks such as Corobrik's "Fire Light Satin" and "Terracotta Satin", or similar, may be used.
 NO other colour high quality sheen or satin finish face brick may be used and NO exposed face- or semi face brick will be allowed whatsoever.
 The HOA will consider the use of alternative building techniques providing that such a technique has the necessary accreditation from the SABS and complies with all aspects pertaining to the National Building Regulations, Codes and Practices and where such an alternative building technique will be approved by the Local Authority.
 The visual and aesthetic appeal and overall feel of the alternative building technique should not differ from that of the conventional building methods currently used on Zwartkop Golf Estate.

-- · Decorative plaster such as Spanish plaster, - Embellishments such as "castellation" and other ornate plaster finishes, - Ornate in-situ or pre-cast mouldings, columns, copings, balustrades, architraves, etc., - · Pre-cast concrete building elements are discouraged (simple copings, column caps and window sills are in order.), - · Semi face brick in any form or colour, - Fake rock cladding in any form or shape, - Dolomite rock
+Specific Exclusions: Decorative plaster such as Spanish plaster, Embellishments such as "castellation" and other ornate plaster finishes, Ornate in-situ or pre-cast mouldings, columns, copings, balustrades, architraves, etc.,

+Pre-cast concrete building elements are discouraged (simple copings, column caps and window sills are in order.),

-- · Smooth or lightly textured plaster, - Plaster bands around window and door openings where the width/dimensions of such plaster bands must be in proportion to the window / door opening and within keeping of the overall feel of the Estate.
-Plaster bands may not exceed 150mm in width and may not be thicker than 30mm, - Bagged brickwork, - Approved coloured plaster where the colour scheme remains within the earthy tone colour spectrum and where the Owner must provide the Aesthetic Committee with a sample of the intended colour plaster, - Natural rock used in ground floor plinths.
+Plaster bands around window and door openings where the width/dimensions of such plaster bands must be in proportion to the window / door opening and within keeping of the overall feel of the Estate.
+Plaster bands may not exceed 150mm in width and may not